 For people who are deficient or at risk of deficiency, vitamin D supplements can be an effective way to boost levels.
 Vitamin D in supplements comes in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Research shows that D3 is generally more effective at raising and maintaining vitamin D levels in the blood.

-Before starting a supplement, it’s important to consult with a health care provider to determine the right dosage for you, as needs can vary based on factors like age, health conditions, and existing vitamin D levels.
+Before starting a supplement, it’s important to consult with a healthcare provider to determine the right dosage for you, as needs can vary based on factors like age, health conditions, and existing vitamin D levels.

 Research suggests a possible link between vitamin D deficiency and autoimmune thyroid conditions like Graves’ disease and thyroid eye disease.
 Some studies have found that people with Graves’ disease and TED often have lower vitamin D levels compared to those without these conditions.
-This has led some researchers to explore whether low vitamin D levels might increase the risk of developing these disorders.
+This finding has led some researchers to explore whether low vitamin D levels might increase the risk of developing these disorders.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 We'd love to hear from you!
 Please share your name and email to post and read comments.